robin-norwood/katacoda/terraform-infrastructure-pipelines-workshop/setup-k8s-workspace.md

 1. Replace the `organization` and `workspaces` values with the organization set up for this workshop ("infrastructure-pipelines-workshop"), and your unique workspace name ("{firstName}-{lastInitial}-k8s").<br/>
+1. Commit your changes directly to the "master" branch of your forked repository.

+The `main.tf` file should look similar to the following.

 ```
 terraform {
   backend "remote" {